-This involves paying attention to what is being expressed by the person, not just listening to the words.
-Listen to their tone of voice, and observe their facial expressions and body language for important messages.
+This involves paying attention to what is being expressed by the person, listening to the words, tone, observing expressions and body language for important messages.
 It is about trying to understand the person and letting the person know you have heard them.
 This can build trust and validate the person's experience.